 Common Mistake #6: Ignoring your log files

-While most developers are aware of the default log files available during development and in production, they often don’t pay enough attention to the information in those files.
+While most Rails developers are aware of the default log files available during development and in production, they often don’t pay enough attention to the information in those files.
 While many applications rely on log monitoring tools like Honeybadger or New Relic in production, it is also important to keep an eye on your log files throughout the process of developing and testing your application.